iommirocks/iommi/docs/howto.rst

 How do I get rowspan on a table?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can manually set the rowspan attribute via :code:`row__attrs__rowspan` but this is tricky to get right because you also have to hide the cells that are "overwritten" by the rowspan.
-We supply a simpler method: :code:`auto_rowspan`.
+You can manually set the rowspan attribute via `row__attrs__rowspan` but this is tricky to get right because you also have to hide the cells that are "overwritten" by the rowspan.
+We supply a simpler method: `auto_rowspan`.
 It automatically makes sure the rowspan count is correct and the cells are hidden.
 It works by checking if the value of the cell is the same, and then it becomes part of the rowspan.

 .. code:: python